savvas-paragkamian/network_science_workshop/index.md

 Fall of 2018, [Bioinformatics MSc Program](https://bioinfo-grad.gr), University of Crete

-This workshop is taught by Christoforos Nikolaou and Savvas Paragkamian.
+This workshop is taught by Christoforos Nikolaou and Savvas Paragkamian from [CG^2 Lab](https://computational-genomics-uoc.weebly.com).

 #### Schedule: